Orijah/portfolio/blog.md

 In some of my other projects, I have been using large development environments that have a reasonable amount of complexity and abstraction to them, for good reason.
 It reminded me of my first experience of web dev, and while the inner workings behind `npx create-react-app` aren't too daunting, I was always attracted to the simplicity of the trio of index files; .html, .css and .js.
 It is definitely nice having layers to hide complexity but sometimes, especially when things break, I find it much harder to work with.
 The application itself only needs to be a single page with an 'about' section and a section to render blog posts, such as this one, written in markdown.

 With all that in mind, I started looking at options for static site generators.
 With a small bit of React experience, [Gatsby](https://www.gatsbyjs.com/) was looking like an appealing option.
 Another alternative that got a lot of praise was [Hugo](https://gohugo.io/).
 While I have wanted to learn Go for some time, the templating language for Hugo was holding me back from picking it up immediately for my application and at this stage I had almost decided to run with vanilla JavaScript.
 I kept cycling through these three options, Gatsby because I actually quite like React, more specifically JSX.
 Hugo because of the buzz and that I wanted to learn Go.
 And vanilla because it felt like the smaller, simpler option.
 At this point I came across [Preact](https://preactjs.com/), an alternative to React using JSX.
-After reading the docs I was pleasantly surprised tosee the use of an alternative to JSX, [HTM](https://github.com/developit/htm), that works with standard JavaScript.
+After reading the docs I was pleasantly surprised to see the use of an alternative to JSX, [HTM](https://github.com/developit/htm), that works with standard JavaScript using a CDN.

 ```html
 <script type="module">